Konfekt/FastFold/README.md

 for a discussion.

-With this plug-in, the folds in the currently edited buffer are updated by an automatic fold method only when saving the buffer (or typing `zuz` in normal mode), and are kept as is otherwise (by keeping the fold method set to `manual`).
+With this plug-in, the folds in the currently edited buffer are updated by an automatic fold method only

+- when saving the buffer, or
+- when typing `zuz` in normal mode, or
+- when closing or opening folds

+and are kept as is otherwise (by keeping the fold method set to `manual`).
+Each of these update methods can be disabled by

+- `let g:fastfold_savehook = 0`, or
+- `let g:fastfold_map = 0`, or
+- `let g:fastfold_togglehook = 0` (which is the default).

 For example, by adding
 ```